Share this Collection

 I felt like a fish swimming in a new part of the ocean, unable to recognise the seaweed. (p.26)

-This language was not too foreign for you, and you could make out many words for me, especially from food menus.
+This language was not too foreign for you, and you could make out many words, especially from food menus.
 But it was foreign to me.
-Even though this culture uses the same twenty six Latin letters, just like most European languages – the same alphabet.
+Even though this culture uses the same twenty-six Latin letters, just like most European languages — the same alphabet.
 But I didn’t come from this alphabet.
-I came from the nonalphabetic.
+I came from the non-alphabetic.
 I came from ideograms.
-I cam from 50 000 characters.
+I came from 50 000 characters.
 Each character is composed with many symbols and strokes, like a tangled forest of meanings. (p.198)

 But why did I not identify with the Chinese man, since I too am Chinese?
 For me, being female trumped everything else.
 I felt everything that French girl felt.
 Absolutely everything.
-Even though I had first read the book at university in China, and had ebevr travelled abroad at that point.
+Even though I had first read the book at university in China and had never travelled abroad at that point.
 I hadn’t felt any cultural barrier between my life and the French girl’s life.
 Strange.
-But there it was. (p.
-91)
+But there it was. (p.91)

 I always had problems readying Balzac, Dickens or even Hemingway.
-Somehow I found their tone pompous, and their unbending masculinity was impossible for me to penetrate.
-Only when I found paragraphs that carried a sense of the defeated, the ignores and the dying did I feel connected.
-Only then did I feel at last there was something in their books that I could get closer to. (p.
-92)
+Somehow, I found their tone pompous, and their unbending masculinity was impossible for me to penetrate.
+Only when I found paragraphs that carried a sense of the defeated, the ignored and the dying did I feel connected.
+Only then did I feel at last there was something in their books that I could get closer to. (p.92)

 “I read that in China, people would transplant large numbers of trees and bring them to the newly developed cities.
-Chinese people seem to be very adaptable, like their trees. […] Yes, but once the trees grow older, you can’t transplant them again.
-The roots are too embedded into the ground. (p.205)
+Chinese people seem to be very adaptable, like their trees.”